- Mental Health

 Changes in sexual function and libido

-In rare cases, ADHD medication may cause serious side effects.
-These can include:Drug abuse: There is a serious risk for abuse among people who use stimulants as a way of dealing with ADHD.
-This risk is especially important to note in adult ADHD treatment plans.
-Doctors may first consider the patient's medical history and record.
-If they have a history of drug or alcohol abuse, the doctor may rather recommend a non-stimulant.
-This can help to reduce the risk of abusing stimulant medication.
+-Drug abuse: There is a serious risk for abuse among people who use stimulants for ADHD, especially in adult patients.
+If someone has a history of drug or alcohol abuse, their doctor may recommend a non-stimulant.
+This can help to reduce the risk of medication abuse and addiction.

 ADHD medication risks

-Before you take a prescribed ADHD medication, be sure to tell your doctor if you have any of the following conditions or issues:Experienced cardiovascular symptoms, like high blood pressure, recently.
+Before you take a prescribed ADHD medication, be sure to tell your doctor if you have any of the following conditions or issues:

-If you easily feel agitated.
+-If you easily feel agitated

-ADHD treatment and medication FAQs
+ADHD medication and treatment FAQs

 How should I take ADHD medication?